Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/nodes/ota-node.md

 ![img](img/ota-node-update-finished.png)

 ## Nice 2 know
-> only one ota-update node per bridge is allowed. if more than one is deployed only the first on will work.
-All other will show an error status.
+> Only one OTA-update node per bridge is allowed.
+If more than one is deployed, only the first one will work.
+All others will show an error status.